crowellbw/PyTAGS/README.md

 Last edited September 18, 2018

+If used in publications, please cite:

+Crowell, B.W.
+(2019), PyTAGS: A Python package for the temporal analysis of GNSS strains, V1.0, doi: 10.5281/zenodo.2634525.

 This is still very much a work in progress, this will run with the properties in the current pytags.props file.
 Its currently setup for Python3.